fredmanre/RefugeDog/README.md

-# RefugioPerro
+# RefugeDog
-un sistema de refugio para caninos hecho con django
+A refugedog system made with django